2019-21 Realignment Information

 6. Only bubble schools (see procedure #6) may move down a classification as determined by the Board of Trustees.

-7. Prior to the first consideration of assigned classifications, any school may apply to a higher classification.
+7. Prior to the first consideration of assigned regions, any school may apply to a higher classification.
 Schools will be considered bubble schools following the consideration of the original bubble schools (see procedure #6) as determined by the Board of Trustees.

 8. Prior to the first consideration of assigned regions, any school with at least 55.0% free and reduced lunch per state office of education 2017 Child Nutrition Program (CNP) survey may appeal to move down one classification.
 Schools will be considered bubble schools following the consideration of the original bubble schools (see procedure #6) as determined by the Board of Trustees.